-( 1787–1826), German optician and pioneer in spectroscopy.
-He observed and mapped the dark lines in the solar spectrum ( Fraunhofer lines) which result from the absorption of particular frequencies of light by elements present in the outer layers; these are now used to determine the chemical composition of the sun and stars.
+(1787–1826), German optician; a pioneer in spectroscopy.
+He observed and mapped the dark lines in the solar spectrum ( Fraunhofer lines) that result from the absorption of particular frequencies of light by elements present in the outer layers of the sun.

 - In 1854 Stokes theorised an explanation of the Fraunhofer lines in the solar spectrum.

 - The roots of absorption spectroscopy can be traced to 1802, when the English chemist William Hyde Wollaston observed what later became known as the Fraunhofer lines - the many dark lines seen in the spectrum of sunlight.

 - We are shown clearly the bands of colors, but Rowland's more exacting analysis would spread this spectrum over sixty feet, revealing also the Fraunhofer lines: hundreds of dark lines interspersed throughout the spectrum.

 Definition of Fraunhofer, Joseph von in:

 What do you find interesting about this word or phrase?